anodynos/uRequire/readme.md

 No, from Universal.
 Require.

 # History / Roadmap:
-##v0.1.4 - Alpha/preview release - CURRENT
+##v0.1.0 - Alpha/preview release
 * A preview of what urequire aims to become.
 Quite usefull as it is, but still a non-stable/Alpha.

+##v0.1.5 - Alpha/preview release - *CURRENT*
+* Working towards refactoring & loaderPlugins - node!, text! & json! are worked out (preliminary)

 ###v0.2
 * Refactoring, code documentetation, more spec tests, plan for incorporating future functionality.

-* Use requireJS built in or 3rd-party plugins (eg. for `text!myTextFile.txt`)
+* Use requireJS built in or 3rd-party plugins (eg. for `text!myTextFile.txt), either through mimicking (easier) or loading the 3rd party plugin it self (challenging & error prone)

 * Mimics the behaviour of RequireJS's `require(['dep1', 'dep2'], function(){})` where if dependencies 'dep1' & 'dep2' are already loaded (i.e cached), the factory function is called synchronously (immediatelly).